davelab6/libre-moretus/README.md

 ![Sample Image](/documentation/sample.png)

-Libre Plantin is a revival of the Plantin typeface, as designed by Frank Hinman Pierpont In 1913 for Monotype.
+Libre Moretus is a revival of the Plantin typeface, as designed by Frank Hinman Pierpont in 1913 for Monotype, and the name is still a registered trademark in the USA.
 The primary referance source is scans of Letraset Plantin 110.

 Below is a scan from a Letraset specimen book, used for development reference: